Infinite Neural Network Quantum States: Entanglement and Training Dynamics

 The neural tangent kernel (NTK) \cite{NTK} has recently emerged as a theoretical tool for understanding the gradient descent dynamics of large neural networks.
 NTK theory utilizes architectures with a discrete hyperparameter $N$, such as the width of a fully-connected network.
-In general, gradient descent updates to the network are controlled by a parameter-dependent NTK, but in the infinite-$N$ limit the network evolves as a linear model, with dynamics governed in a ordinary differential equation by a deterministic constant NTK \cite{NTK,lee2019wide}.
-This ODE becomes linear and analytically solvable for a mean-squared-error loss.
+In general, gradient descent updates to the network are controlled by a parameter-dependent NTK, but in the infinite-$N$ limit the network evolves as a linear model, with dynamics governed in a ordinary differential equation by a deterministic constant NTK \cite{NTK,lee2019wide,roberts2021principles}.
+This ODE becomes linear and analytically solvable for a mean-squared-error loss (See the Supplementary Material for a review of the NTK).
 Similarly, in the infinite-$N$ limit, networks are often drawn from Gaussian processes \cite{neal,williams,lee,Matthews2018GaussianPB}, in which case they may be trained with Bayesian inference via another deterministic constant kernel, the neural network Gaussian Process (NNGP) kernel \cite{neal}.

 In this work we study infinite neural network quantum states ($\infty$-NNQS), which exhibit both representation power through ensemble statistics and also tractable training dynamics.
-Specifically, we relate ensemble averages of Renyi entropies to neural network correlation functions.
+Specifically, we relate ensemble averages of entanglement entropy bound to neural network correlation functions.
 For appropriate $\infty$-NNQS, the ensemble statistics are Gaussian and the correlators are exactly computable.
 Architectures are presented that approach Gaussian i.i.d. wavefunctions with volume-law entanglement.
 Furthermore, we develop a general framework for the gradient descent dynamics of NNQS, using a quantum state neural tangent kernel (QS-NTK).
 Our framework is general and may be applied to various learning setup, such as ground state optimization, quantum state tomography and quantum state supervised learning.
 In appropriate infinite limits, gradient descent of the \INNQS is governed by a constant deterministic QS-NTK.
 In the case of quantum state supervised learning, we prove that an \INNQS trained with a positive-definite QS-NTK can recover any target wavefunction.
 We experimentally demonstrate that the QS-NTK can predict the training dynamics of ensembles of finite width NNQS.

 \textbf{Infinite Neural Network Quantum States.}--- Consider a quantum state $|\psi\rangle$ represented by a neural network with continuous learnable parameters $\theta$ and a discrete hyperparameter $N$.
 The wavefunction is $\psi_{\theta,N}: D \to \bC$, where the domain $D$ is problem-dependent.
 The subscripts $\theta,N$ will often be implicit.